 Rice Cooker: You do not need to soak the glutinous rice in water prior to cooking.
-Just rinse and cook the glutinous rice just like how you would cook regular steamed rice.
+Just rinse and cook the glutinous rice just like you would with regular steamed rice.

 Instant Pot: You can use your Instant Pot if you have one.
 Soak the glutinous rice for 1 hour after rinsing, high-pressure cook for 5 minutes, and natural release for 15 minutes.